FormidableLabs/spectacle-boilerplate/README.markdown

 After downloading the boilerplate, your first order of business is to open terminal and run `npm install`

-Next run `rm -R .git` to remove the existing version control.
+Next, run `rm -R .git` to remove the existing version control.

 Then, to start up the local server, run `npm start`